RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 do not write a value, and reads return zero.

 Addressing errors from either LDS or TA are returned on their respective "instruction done" busses as MEM\_VIOL.
-This sets the wave’s MEM\_VIOL TrapStatus bit and causes an exception (trap) if the corresponding EXCPEN bit is set.
+This sets the wave's MEM\_VIOL TrapStatus bit and causes an exception (trap) if the corresponding EXCPEN bit is set.